Don’t Ask, Don’t Get

-Then one day, an old-timer took me aside.
+Then, one day, an old-timer took me aside.
 He was one of these old salts, from the old school of selling.
 He had dropped out of high school and unlike me, was never a college boy.
-But that didn’t matter.
+But that didn't matter.
 He was the top sales guy in the company – and he knew a thing or two about getting people to take action.

 OLD GUY

-You know why you ain’t selling?
+Do you know why you aren't selling?

 ME